Ion Selective Electrode Principle

 Ion selective electrode (ISE) is an electrochemical sensor that works based on the principle of a galvanic cell.
 It converts the activity or concentration of a specific ion present in a solution into electrical potential.
+It is very useful in environmental chemistry for the analysis of dissolved carbon dioxide from water samples.

 Ion selective electrode can be used for the potentiometric determination of several anions (fluoride, chloride, bromide, iodide ion) and cations (sodium, potassium, calcium ion).
 The electrode can also be used for endpoint detection in potentiometric titration.